 New Directions in Australian Roleplaying

-Don’t let the title fool you – I produced this seminar in 1992, and preserve it here for historical interest as much as anything else.
+Don’t let the title fool you – I produced this seminar in 1991 and 1992, and preserve it here for historical interest as much as anything else.
 The second half contains plenty of practical tips for anyone writing or running a convention scenario, and these are as relevant as they ever were.
 I am grateful to Brian David Phillips at The Society for Interactive Drama (formerly Shakespeare Eclectic) for first publishing this paper to the web.

 This essay is flawed and outdated, but until I do a rewrite, its the best I can offer.
 I hope you find it useful.